sxosh2010/CapeTownGreen/instructions/move_the_taxi.md

 8          | slot-eight-of-nine
 9          | slot-nine-of-nine

-Open the http://localhost:8008/tests.html page make sure the `createLocationClass` tests are passing.
-You need to refresh the page.
+Open the [unit test](http://localhost:8080/tests.html) page make sure the `createLocationClass` tests are passing.
+You need to refresh the page if you already have it open in your browser.

 Use the `createLocationClass` function to get the classname for the value of `taxiLocationCounter` and display it on the screen instead of the counter.

-### Create moveForward function
+## Create moveForward function

 You will now use the class names created from `taxiLocationCounter` to let the taxi move forward.